 APTMA as the premier Association takes immense pride in achieving industrial goals benefiting the entire nation.
-Our biggest achievement so far is the formulation of the Textile Policy 2020-25 which has been approved by ECC and will be implemented soon.
 The Policy will support the entire Textile Value Chain enabling textile products to be regionally competitive, resulting in enhanced exports for several years to come and contributing to sustainable export-led economic growth.
 The Policy encompasses continuous implementation of viable energy tariffs, export/investment strategy including export sustainability, implementation of Special Economic Zones (SEZ), discounted finance packages ensuring liquidity and credit availability for SMEs, and reduction in Turnover Tax.
 The achievement of this unprecedented milestone is completely attributed to the relentless efforts and dedication of APTMA.
 As a facilitating body APTMA has always been proactive in addressing the most pressing issues threatening the viability of our businesses in a timely manner

 APTMA’s initiative in reviving the cotton crop is a pro-poor strategy that will not only uplift the country’s economic outlook in the coming years but will also serve our future generations.
 Once the lifeline of our farmers, the cotton crop has seen its worst in recent years.
 APTMA has thus formed a Cotton Task Force as a strategic alliance with the Punjab government to revamp and revive the production and yield of cotton crops in Pakistan.
 APTMA have already made strides by getting in touch with embassies of many countries including the USA, China, Turkey, Brazil, Uzbekistan, Turkmenistan, and Brazil to seek and opt for their seed development technologies, establish affiliations with their top scientific research institutions and enhance bilateral trade.
 Addressing this critical issue, APTMA is putting together a Cotton Secretariat spearheaded by our Patron-In-Chief, Dr Gohar Ejaz, along with a dedicated team of researchers and seasoned consultants to sustainably steer the sector in the right direction.
 Now APTMA also participate in and contribute to the monthly Cotton Crop Assessment Meetings.
 Being the largest association, APTMA ensures that its presence is not only valued but has a material impact.